ploomber/ploomber/doc/user-guide/jupyter.rst

 Detecting changes
 -----------------

-To detect changes to your pipeline, Ploomber has to parse it whenever you open a file.
+Ploomber parses your pipeline whenever you open a file to detect changes.
 The parsing runtime depends on the number of tasks, and although it is fast, it may slow down file loading in pipelines with lots of tasks.
 You can turn off continuous parsing by setting ``jupyter_hot_reload`` (in the ``meta`` section) option to ``False``.
 You'll have to restart Jupyter if you turn this